News

 August, 2008

-Visual Learning Company was featured in the "Made in Vermont" segment of Vermont's WCAX-TV, Channel 3 News.
+Visual Learning was featured in the "Made in Vermont" segment of Vermont's WCAX-TV, Channel 3 News.
 Click here to see it.